 Key Findings

-Starting salaries for counseling graduates typically fall between $40,000 and $50,000 annually, with experienced professionals earning $60,000 to $75,000 or more.
+Starting salaries for new counselors in Montgomery typically fall between $40,000 and $50,000 annually.

 How long does it take to complete online counseling degree in Montgomery?